ksnt/Bootstrap-and-Deltamethod/README.md

 # Sampling library - Bootstrap and Deltamethod
 Bootstrap method and Delta method implementation in Python (Some method would be added)

-I want to refactor this code but this code has not changed for a long time...
+I want to refactor this code but this code has not been changed for a long time...
+I wnat to rewrite this code for Python 3.x.

 ## How to use